CalmLakes/CalmLakes/README.md

 ![Shire](shire.jpeg)

 # About Me
+Below are a couple of notes about myself
 - 👋 Hi, I’m Fili
-- 👀 I’m interested in wouldn't they like to know
+- 👀 I’m interested lots of things doncha know
-- 🌱 I’m currently learning x86
+- 🌱 I’m currently learning x86 and Linux
-- 💞️ I’m looking to collaborate on nothing right now :)
+- 💞️ I am not really looking to collaborate on anything but if I were it would be some sort of HDL project
+- 🇳🇿 I'm located in the shire 😉

 <!---